s4908581/PatternAnalysis-2025/recognition/GFNet_ADNI_s4908581/README.md

 |-------|-------|-------|
 | Test Accuracy | 74.94% | 75.31% |

 The result shows that with an increased number of blocks, efficiency can be improved.
-However, it takes about 6 hours to train for the architecture with 8 blocks, while it takes about 7 hours and a half to train the 10 block one.
+However, training the 8-block architecture took approximately 6 hours, compared to about 7.5 hours for the 10-block version.
 Considering the effeciency, I think 8 blocks is good enough for the task.

 2. I also tried to apply residual connection to an individual block in order to increase stability.
 The below table shows the comparison of two models.